-Your transfer institution may require you to complete additional course work specific to your major.
-Please work with the Career and Transfer Center and your academic advisor to help you build your academic plan so that you're well-prepared for a successful transfer to the college or university of your choice.
+You may also visit lakemichigancollege.edu/mta and refer to the College and University Transfer Information in the Transfer Areas of Study section of this catalog.
+Please work with an academic advisor at LMC to build your academic plan so you're well-prepared for a successful transfer to the college or university of your choice.